If you have ever been in an airy loft or a large public hall with high ceilings, you may have noticed a distinct ringing sound called flutter echo.

-Carpets and rugs can deaden the sound reflection in a room by absorbing the echoes and muffling noises.
+Carpets and sound-absorbing rugs can deaden the sound reflection in a room by absorbing the echoes and muffling noises.
 A fluffy rug serves a great aesthetic purpose and works wonders on the echoes.

 In rooms with hardwood flooring, place area rugs to complement your décor.
 Or you can go for wall-to-wall carpeting.

 When doing so, make sure you find the thickest material in the market, as thickness will substantially reduce the ringing sounds.

 Carpeting is a little more expensive than rugs.
 However, the carpet’s impact is far more significant than the rugs.

 One thing that rugs aren’t likely to reduce is the low-frequency echoes.
 They deal with high-frequency echoes, ranging from speech to appliances’ noises.